David-code-hub/David-code-hub/README.md

 - 🚀 Working at a startup
 - 🌱 Learning AWS
 - 🏋️ Learning MERN stack
-- 👀 Watching last season of Mob psycho
+- 👀 Watching last season of Jujustu Kaisen

 ## Activity On GitHub